 The upper limit for vitamin C is 2,000 milligrams per day.
 With most of your supply coming from your diet, it’s unlikely you will have too much.
 However, if you decided to take supplements in high doses, then you could.

-As far as you’re concerned, too much vitamin C can cause diarrhea, vomiting, heartburn, stomach cramps, and headaches (source).
+Too much vitamin C can cause you to have diarrhea, vomiting, heartburn, stomach cramps, and headaches (9).

-When it comes to the effects on your baby, it is thought too much vitamin C during pregnancy can cause scurvy in a newborn.
+When it comes to the effects on your baby, it is thought that too much vitamin C during pregnancy can cause scurvy in a newborn (10).
 This is because the liver processes it too quickly, eliminating it from the body.
-Likewise, not enough can also adversely affect the health of your unborn baby (source).
+Likewise, not enough can also adversely affect your unborn baby’s health (11).

-We have, however, already mentioned that our body regulates how much vitamin C is passed to the baby in milk when breastfeeding.
+But our body regulates how much vitamin C is passed to the baby in milk when breastfeeding, so this is not an issue after delivery.

 If you plan to take higher than recommended doses of vitamin C for any reason, discuss it with your health professional first.